Simplicius Simplicissimus: Literary references

+German playwright Bertolt Brecht modelled his character of Mother Courage partially on the character of Courasche in his 1939 play Mutter Courage und ihre Kinder (Mother Courage and Her Children).

+Grimmelshausen's Simplicissimus is used throughout John le Carré's novel A Perfect Spy (1986) as Magnus Pym's permanent key for one-time pad coding, and Pym's own life is represented as a picaresque.
+Grimmelshausen was used in other Le Carré novels as well.
+Le Carré was a medieval German scholar (as was his character George Smiley).
+Smiley tried to sell a prized Grimmelshausen first edition at the beginning of Tinker Tailor Soldier Spy (although it does not ultimately get sold).

+Gunter Grass uses Grimmelshausen as a character in his book The Meeting at Telgte.

 Cultural legacy

 Town mascot: Jägerken von Soest

 The Hunter of Soest (Der Jäger von Soest) is one of the aliases Simplicius uses in the novel.
 The city of Soest developed this into the local mascot Das Jägerken von Soest (the little hunter of Soest) in 1976.
 Every year a citizen is selected, who then gets to represent the town and charitable projects of his choice in costume.

 Simplicissimus House in Renchen

 The Simplicissimus-Haus is a museum in the town of Renchen.
 It opened in 1998 and focuses on the reception of Grimmelshausen's works in modern art.

 Right in front of it stands a 1977 bronze statue by Giacomo Manzù, showing Simplicius in his Hunter of Soest character.